Ray Burris: Montreal Expos

 His ERA ballooned to 5.56 by the time manager Jim Fanning moved him into the bullpen.
 He earned his first win of the season in relief.
 On June 21, he pitched three innings of one hit ball against the Mets to earn his second career save.
 He still made the occasional spot start after his move to the bullpen, and ended the season at 0–11 as a starter.
 He was 4–3 in relief.

 After beginning the 1983 season in the bullpen, Burris pitched well enough (2.45 ERA) through seventeen appearances to get a shot at starting again.
-He got a no decision in his first start against the Mets, pitching eight innings, and allowing two runs (one earned).
+He got a no decision in his first start against the Mets, pitching eight innings and allowing two runs (one earned).
 He three hit the Phillies on June 20.
 Overall, he was 3–5 with a 3.91 ERA as a starter, and 1–2 with a 3.19 ERA in relief.

 Oakland A's

 During the off season, he was traded to the Oakland Athletics for outfielder Rusty McNealy.
 Burris started the 1984 season in the bullpen.
 He was called upon for long relief in the second game of the season, and pitched six scoreless innings for the win.
 After 16.1 innings in relief, in which he had allowed just two earned runs, Burris was handed his first start on April 28.
 He pitched a four-hit shutout over the Minnesota Twins.
-A rejuvenated Burris emerged as the top arm in the A's rotation, and he was 7–3 with a 2.13 ERA by the end of May.
+A rejuvenated Burris emerged as the top arm in the A's rotation; he was 7–3 with a 2.13 ERA by the end of May.
 For the season, he led his team with thirteen wins and 211.2 innings pitched.
 His 3.32 ERA as a starter (3.15 overall) was also tops among A's starting pitchers.

-Following the season, the A's sent Burris and two minor leaguers to the Milwaukee Brewers for Don Sutton.
+Following the season, the A's sent Burris, along with a minor leaguer and a player to be named later, to the Milwaukee Brewers for Don Sutton.